tinacms/tina.io/content/docs/graphql/queries/advanced/limitations.md

 id: /docs/graphql/queries/advanced/limitations
 next: /docs/graphql/queries/update-document
 ---
-{{ WarningCallout text="This is an experimental feature, and the API is subject to change.
-We don't yet suggest using this for production use-cases.
-The `--experimentalData` cli flag must be specified in order to enable this feature.
-Visit this [page](/docs/tina-cloud/data-layer/#enabling-the-data-layer) for more details.
-Have any thoughts?
-Let us know in the chat, or through the [GitHub discussion](https://github.com/tinacms/tinacms/discussions/2811)!" }}

-There are a number of limitations to keep in mind when leveraging query functionality with the data layer.
+There are a number of limitations to keep in mind when leveraging query functionality with Tina's Content API:

 ## Filter operations